 Dr. Davenport is an internationally recognized expert on the safety and efficacy of radiographic contrast material.
 He has served on the U.S. Food and Drug Administration Medical Imaging Drugs Advisory Committee, the National Cancer Institute Clinical Imaging Steering Committee, and the American College of Radiology's Committee on Drugs on Contrast Media (current chair).
-He has numerous national responsibilities, is a co-author on national policy statements, has published over 150 manuscripts, is chair of the Michigan Radiology Quality Collaborative, and is a funded investigator.
-His primary clinical interests include patient safety, high-value care, prostate MRI, urologic imaging, and hepatobiliary imaging.
+He has numerous national responsibilities, is a co-author on national policy statements, has published over 150 manuscripts, was founder of the Michigan Radiology Quality Collaborative, and is a funded investigator.
+His primary clinical interests include patient safety, high-value care, and urologic imaging.

 Areas of Interest